 Swimmers Beach (where the Channel Swimmers usually train) on the beach opposite from the Cinque Ports Yacht Club on the Esplanade

-Sorry you will need to ‘Pay and Display’ about £7.00 all day on the sea front.
+You will need to ‘Pay and Display’ about £7.00 all day on the sea front.
 Other car parks are available near by.
 Most sea front hotels offer free parking.
-More details on Parking are available at Dover Council website, see below for link.
+More details on Parking are available at Dover Council website.

 Emergency Safety Cover